Regenerative Medicine Solutions for Joint Space Narrowing From Osteoarthritis

 What Can Be Done to Prevent Worsening or to make It Better?

 Arthritis doesn’t have to get worse if you take care of the joint (hinge).
 By treating all of the structures that surround or affect the joint, both pain relief and prevention from further deterioration can result.
 One simple technique is to give the joint freedom of motion by stretching muscles that are tight or inhibited or by strengthening both muscles and ligaments that surround the joint.
-Prolotherapy, PRP, and stem cell regenerative injections can have a great impact on resolving arthritis pain symptoms as well.
+Prolotherapy, PRP, and structural support regenerative injections can have a great impact on resolving arthritis pain symptoms as well.

 If a nerve is irritated, the muscles supplied by it will go into spasm.
 In this case, stretching will only provide short-term relief and the nerve irritation must be treated medically to provide lasting relief.
 Proper nutrition and disease management are very important, as optimal wound healing cannot occur without these.